Backpacking Costa Rica's Guanacaste Coast

 I’m really proud about my Costa Rica trip.
 A week of tropical paradise cost me a grand total of $408.
 It would have been $412 if I’d bought the gram of cocaine for $4, but out of interest of my health and common sense, I declined.

 It started one night when I was really hating America.
-I’m unhappy with America for a variety of reasons, but normally it boils down to horrible drivers and lots of taxes.
+I’m unhappy with America for a variety of reasons, but normally it boils down to bad drivers and taxes.
 It also had to do with a combination of around 42,000 frequent flyer miles on American, a good business month, and maybe a couple more beers than normal.
 I ended up with a free round-trip ticket from Little Rock to San Jose.
 Except for the fifty bucks the government required me to pay in fees, because there’s no such thing as a free lunch.

-At the last minute, a project fell through so I headed up to a small beach on the northwest coast called Playa Potrero to volunteer photography for Abriendo Mentes, an educational nonprofit.
+I headed up to a small beach on the northwest coast called Playa Potrero to volunteer photography for Abriendo Mentes, an educational nonprofit.
 They were kind enough to host me with a local family for a few nights.
 By local, I mean it in the best way: chickens running through the house and no toilet paper kind of way.

 After working, I hitchhiked to Tamarindo, a party beach a little ways south of Potrero.
 I call it a party beach because that’s really the only way to describe it: it’s a cluster of dissolute Europeans and drugged-out Americans.
 It’s pleasant, though, and fun.
 I don’t typically love long walks on the beach, but I took one and consequently got a great tan.
 It peeled off within days.